-Understanding Make Up Gain
+Understanding Make-Up Gain

 Managing your compressor’s output level

-Is make up gain something that you use on your compressor?
-Or does your compressor manage its own output level for you?
 Did you know you could manage the output level of your compressor?
 Or have you been altering the fader position to compensate for the level change until now?
 Leave a comment below.
 I’d love to hear your thoughts.

-Discover how to get the best results from EQ, compression, vocals & drums in your home studio with the FREE 'Home Studio Bundle'
+Get the best results from EQ, compression, vocals & drums with the FREE 'Home Studio Bundle'